Slovak University of Technology in Bratislava

-The quality of the scientific results from the projects has been documented by almost 200 articles published in Current Contents / per year.
+The quality of the scientific results from the projects has been documented by more than 200 articles published in Current Contents / per year.
 Besides the basic research, the Faculty participates in applied research for industry and develops almost one hundred cooperation projects.

 The cooperation with many producers and companies allows for a swift application of research results to production.
 The Faculty participates also in the publication of specialized scientific journals: e. g., Chemical Papers, Acta Chimica Slovaca, Wood Research, Vine and Wine, Fibres and Textile, as well as Plastics and Rubber